 NP: To develop the best and most clinically relevant probiotic products and to become recognized as contributing to the academic knowledge base surrounding the microbiome and the use of probiotics.

 Which countries do you export to?

 NP: Our Lab4 probiotics are sold to all continents in the world (with the exception of Antarctica!).
 North America is our biggest market overall.
-The ProVen brand is now present in much of Europe, Asia and in the next 12 months, Russia, South Africa, Ecuador, India and Brazil.
+The ProVen brand is now present in much of Europe, Asia and in the near future, South Africa, Ecuador, India and Brazil.

 How do you ensure you keep up-to-date with the latest industry developments?

 NP: We have 12 scientists including microbiologists, biochemists and immunologists working full time on R&D.

 What criteria do you impose in relation to new product development?

 NP: We look to develop products that will be clinically proven to elicit a beneficial effect.
 The process is to devise the product and then prove it has benefited by conducting robust clinical studies.